maxlath/wikibase-cli/README.md

 wikiqid New Delhi
 # => Q987
 ```
-By default, it will look at the English Wikipedia, but you can specify another language by passing a 2-letters language code as last argument
+By default, it will look at the Wikipedia corresponding to your environment local language (`process.env.LANG`), but you can specify another language by passing a 2-letters language code as last argument
 ```sh
 wikiqid science politique fr
 # => Q36442